Art Studio Major

 General Education

-Art studio majors are required to fulfill their general education requirements as described by the University guidelines, since all are required to complete a senior thesis for honors.
+All majors are required to fulfill their general education expectations as described by the University’s guidelines.

 Student Learning Goals

-The art studio program faculty has set the following goals for student achievement or success in the major:
+The Art Studio faculty has set the following goals for student achievement and success in the major:

-- Exploration of and proficiency with a wide range of media and technique, at the introductory level and beyond
+- Exploration of and proficiency with a wide range of media and techniques, at the introductory level and beyond

 - Fluency in visual language